rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Datacenter Foundational Security.md

 ### 3.3.1  Platform Integrity

-The most basic use case enabled by Intel® SecL-DC, Platform Integrity requires only the Verification Service and, to protect Windows or Linux hosts, the Trust Agent.
+The most basic use case enabled by Intel® SecL-DC, Platform Integrity requires only the Verification Service and, to protect Linux hosts, the Trust Agent.
 This also enables the Application Integrity use case by default for Linux systems.

 The Integration Hub may be added to provide integration support for OpenStack or Kubernetes.
 The Hub is often installed on the same machine as the Verification Service, but optionally can be installed separately.